Morningside Park (Manhattan): Paths and plantings

 Morningside Park was designed with many paths and plantings.
 The paths usually followed the topography, though there are several locations where stone steps connect paths at different locations.
 There are stone stairs connecting the two portions of 120th Street, and between 116th Street on the west side of the park and 114th Street on the east side.
 The paths were made originally of gravel, concrete, and asphalt, while the stairs were made of bluestone with rockwork edging on the outer portions.
 Benches, lights, railings, fences, and stone walls were added over the years; the rockwork edging was replaced.
 The northern meadow's paths were rebuilt in 1940–1941, while the paths around PS 36 and the unbuilt Columbia gym were reconfigured or removed in the late 1960s.
-With the waterfall's construction, the paths at the unbuilt gym site were rebuilt from 1989 to 1993.
-Some of the stairs have been renovated over the years.
+With the waterfall's construction, the paths at the unbuilt gym site were rebuilt from 1989 to 1993; some of the stairs have also been renovated over the years.
+New York Road Runners hosts a weekly 3 mi Open Run along the paths.

 The plantings in Morningside Park were designed at several stages of the park's development.
 Accounts vary on whether plantings were present before the park was built; in 1871, park engineer Montgomery A. Kellogg called the area a "barren piece of ground", Samuel Parsons described the site as having "a considerable amount of native growth", albeit limited mainly to vines, herbs, and shrubs.
 Parsons also stated that because of the poor soil in the original plan of the park, "fine trees" could not grow there.
 By the 1910s, vandalism, erosion, and crowds had caused damage to many of the plantings.
 Major landscaping projects took place in 1929, 1941, 1962, and 2006.